 – Knowledge in Linux, programming and shell scripting is preferred but not required

 Undergraduate Research Opportunities

 At the intersection of biochemistry, physics, mathematics, and computing, the field of computational biology uses theoretical and computational models to show how cellular activity emerges from molecular behavior.
 Research in this field deepens our understanding of biology and is poised to yield dramatic advances in medicine and technology.
 Opportunities may become available in the group for bright, dedicated undergraduates interested in this new field.
-A background that includes multivariate calculus, physical chemistry, and some familiarity with computing is ideal.
+A background that includes physical chemistry, biochemistry and some familiarity with computing is ideal.